rfoltyns/log4j2-elasticsearch/README.md

     Logs not arriving?
 Visit [examples](https://github.com/rfoltyns/log4j2-elasticsearch-examples) and verify your config.

+## General recommendations

+* Start simple with `jest` module.
+Suitable for smaller loads - 1-5k logs per second
+* Use `hc` for 5-200kps (depends on log size and network bandwidth)
+* Use `ahc` and GZIP for 200-500kps+ (depends on log size and network bandwidth)

 ## Dependencies

-Be aware that Jackson FasterXML, Log4j2, Apache HC, Netty, Chronicle or JCTools jars may need to be provided for this library to work.
+Be aware that Jackson FasterXML, Log4j2, Apache HC, AsyncHttpClient, Netty, Chronicle or JCTools jars (depends on the module you choose) may need to be provided for this library to work.
 By design, you can choose which jars you'd like to have on your classpath.
 Please visit [mvnrepository](https://mvnrepository.com/artifact/org.appenders.log4j) for an overview of provided and compile dependencies

 In order to fix [#56](https://github.com/rfoltyns/log4j2-elasticsearch/issues/56), two new modules were extracted from `log4j2-elasticsearch-core`: